konstantine25b/polymarket_algo/src/terminal_logger/README.md

 - Logs terminal output to timestamped files with exact terminal formatting preserved
 - Works with any command, including those with emojis and ANSI color codes
-- Supports custom log filenames
+- Supports custom log filenames with automatic timestamping
 - Multiple ways to use: Python module, CLI tool, or bash wrapper

 ## Usage